The Guardian (1990 film): Plot

 Molly and Allan Sheridan leave their two children in the care of a new nanny, Diana Julian.
 Diana, who is in fact an ancient Hamadryad, kidnaps their infant daughter, taking her to a forest where she approaches a giant, gnarled tree, serving the child as a human sacrifice to sustain the tree's life.
-Diana's reflection as she stares into a pool of water transforms to that of a growling wolf.
+As she stares into a pool of water, Diana's reflection transforms to that of a growling wolf.

 Three months later, Phil and Kate Sterling have recently relocated from Chicago to Los Angeles, where Phil has taken a lucrative advertising job.
 Kate becomes pregnant, and gives birth to a son, Jake.
-The couple decide to hire a nanny to allow each of them to maintain their jobs, and interview two clients through a nanny agency: a young woman named Arlene, and a caring English woman, Camilla.
+The couple decide to hire a nanny to allow each of them to maintain their jobs, and interview two candidates through a nanny agency: a young woman named Arlene, and a caring English woman, Camilla.
 When Arlene dies in a bicycling accident, Camilla is swiftly hired and becomes an invaluable member of the Sterlings' household.

-One afternoon while Camilla rests in a meadow with Jake, she is approached by three aggressive bikers who attempt to sexually assault her.
+One afternoon while Camilla rests in a meadow with Jake, she is approached by three aggressive bikers (Outlaw motorcycle club) who attempt to sexually assault her.
 She flees to the base of the gnarled tree, which subsequently comes to life, its branches strangling and eviscerating the men.
-Wolves consume one of their entrails, and another is impaled by the tree's root and then bursts into flame.
+Wolves consume the entrails of one of them, and another is impaled by the tree's root and then bursts into flame.
 During a dinner party some days later, Ned, the Sterlings' neighbor who designed their home, invites Camilla on a date, which she declines.
 That night, Phil has a nightmare in which he has sex with Camilla.
 The next day, moments after Camilla leaves to go shopping, Ned stops by the house with a bouquet of flowers for her.
 Kate explains she just left on foot, and Ned drives after her, catching sight of her fleeing into the forest.
 Ned pursues her, eventually coming across her bathing in the creek.
 He watches as Camilla approaches the large tree, and begins to fuse with the tree bark.
 A pack of wolves pursue Ned, who flees back to his house.
 He leaves a rambling phone message for Phil and Kate.
-Moments later, Camilla appears, naked and ashen, on the hearth, before the wolves break into the home, eating him alive.
+Moments later, Camilla appears, naked and ashen, on the hearth, telling Ned that he should not have followed her before the wolves break into the home, eating him alive.
 Camilla drags his remains away.